buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 # Changing GCMS consumables while running

-Note: All of this is easier done when the GCMS is off, but that's not always possible during a large experiment.
+__Note:__ All of this is easier done when the GCMS is off, but that's not always possible during a large experiment.

 ### WARNINGS:
 * Work quickly, the GCMS can be damaged if the carrier flow is left off for too long while the instrument is running.
 * Wear gloves whenever touching GCMS consumables or other parts, skin oil can damage the GCMS.

-### Changing the septum on the injection port
+### Changing the septum on the injection port:

-1. For each run (or after 100 punctures) replace septa on injection port
+For each run (or after 100 punctures) replace septa on injection port
 	* It may be easier to remove grill from top of GCMS in case you drop one of the small parts
 	* Septa replacement
 1. Open Instrument > Vacuum Control > advanced
 1. Turn off flow controller to stop flow of carrier gas
 1. With work gloves unscrew metal sealing cover
 1. Remove T-shaped adapter (easiest to do with tweezers so you don't drop it)
 1. With tweezers remove old septa and place in "Used Septa" jar
 1. With tweezers place new septa in hole being careful not to deform or puncture septa
 1. Carefully place T-shaped adaptor on top of septa
 1. Screw metal sealing cover back on
 	* Be sure not to tighten too hard as this may deform septa and result in leaks or easy coring
 1. Restart flow controller
 1. Reset septa consumables by double clicking septa icon on right hand toolbar, clicking "Reset Consumables" and clearing value for septa

 ***

-### Changing the carrier gas tank
+### Changing the carrier gas tank:

 If the carrier gas tank approaches 500 PSI during an experiment, it should be switched out for a new tank.

-Note: Work quickly and with a partner if possible so that the flow controller is off for as little time as possible.
+__Note:__ Work quickly and with a partner if possible so that the flow controller is off for as little time as possible.

 1. Instrument > Vacuum Control > Advanced > Turn off Flow Controller
 2. Close carrier tank valve